Rajpratik71/community-summits-wiki/London-2016-PolicyFiles.md

 ### Q .
 Where to start?
 As a suggestion …..
 Write a policyfile around a single cookbook, export your environment data and map that into your policy file, define a run list and use `chef policy` command, export a tarball apply it to your kitchen instance.
-There are some Pinned posts on the policyfiles community slack channel – there are also some  some good blogposts by Micheal (Hedgeops)  on how they implemented policyfiles within NCR.
+There are some Pinned posts on the policyfiles community slack channel – there are also some some good blogposts by [Michael Hedgpeth](http://hedge-ops.com/) on how they implemented policyfiles within NCR.

 ### Q. Testing your policyfiles